 Positive Response will ensure that any allegations made against members or member of staff will be dealt with swiftly.

 Where a member of staff is thought to have committed a criminal offence the police will be informed.
 If a crime has been witnessed the police should be contacted immediately.

 The safety of the individual(s) concerned is paramount and it should be ensured that they are safe and away from the person(s) who are the alleged perpetrators.

-Positive Response Training is committed to maintaining confidentiality wherever possible and information around Safeguarding Vulnerable Adults & Children issues should be shared only with those who need to know.
-For further information, please see Positive Response Training’s Data Protection Policy.
+Positive Response is committed to maintaining confidentiality wherever possible and information around Safeguarding Vulnerable Adults & Children issues should be shared only with those who need to know.
+For further information, please see Positive Response’s Data Protection Policy.